castaway/dbix-class-book/chapters/05-Further-queries-and-helpers.md

     FROM users me
     WHERE me.id = 1

-.. and so one, one for each post, even if some are written by the same user.
+.. and so on, one for each post, even if some are written by the same user.
 Of course we could reduce it by caching the user objects so that we don't refetch duplicates.